jupe/home.js/README.md

 General (home) automation framework based on node.js and mongoDB.

-The aim is to provide a framework for home automation that can be used for example to control the lights on when the motion detector can see the movement.
-At first version will support onewire for get temperatures and then purpose is to get also zwave support.
+The aim is to provide a general framework for home/build automation that can be used for example to control the lights on when the motion detector can see the movement.

 * [Discussion group](http://groups.google.com/group/node-home-automation)

 ## Features (planned)
  * Upgrade directly from web UI
  * Users and groups + authentication
- * node.js based server with flexible db (mongodb)
+ * node.js based server with flexible db (mongoDB)
  * HTTP RESTful API
  * single-page front-end (really fast)
  * schedules scripts
  * action scripts
  * Email alerts (e.g. if temperature goes over limits)
  * Supported hardware:
   * onewire
+  * RESOLV VBus (heating system measurement)...
   * zwave
-  * ...

 ## Installation